Art and Music Therapy for Addiction Treatment in Texas

 How does music therapy work in recovery?

-Music therapy includes:
+Music therapy activities may include:

 - Writing music